dexie/dexie-website/docs/Table/Table.hook('reading').md

 ### Error Handling

-If subscriber throws an exception, the read operation will fail and the caller of the read operation will get the failure as a Promise rejection that may be catched/handled or not.
-If the caller of the read operation does not catch the excetion using Promise.catch(), the transaction will be aborted.
+If subscriber throws an exception, the read operation will fail and the caller of the read operation will get the failure as a Promise rejection that may be caught/handled or not.
+If the caller of the read operation does not catch the exception using Promise.catch(), the transaction will be aborted.

 ### Use Cases of the CRUD events